fastlane/fastlane/internal/notes/xcodebuild_build_settings.md

 About 7%, and flat.
 The second run is not faster than the first, so nothing expensive is being cached in `HOME` and there is no warm-up to amortise.

 The 244s is worth explaining because it was briefly reported here as the cost of isolation, and it is not.
-Without a seeded keychain the nine keychain examples fail, and the failures drag `xcodebuild` through its retry path, `xcode_build_settings_retries` defaulting to 3 with a timeout each, across twelve workers.
-That is the cost of a broken configuration, not of isolation.
+Without a seeded keychain `security` puts up a modal asking for keychain access and waits for someone to click it, so the run does not fail so much as stop.
+Twelve workers hitting that is what turned 44s into 244s.
+Headless, on CI, there is nobody to click it. `rake test_isolated` now checks the keychain exists before running anything and refuses to start otherwise, since hanging is a worse outcome than an error.

+This is the same shape as the reason the security gem needed fixing at all: fastlane-community/security#5 was a keychain prompt appearing where nobody could answer it, and the failure being invisible afterwards because the exit status was swallowed.

 Two things follow.